donbonifacio/blog/content/post/dealing-with-deadlines.md

 # Planning for the deadline

-Assuming that we actually have the deadline and need to do something about it, it's time to lay down our options.
+Assuming that we actually have the deadline and need to do something about it, it's time to lay down our options and try to [work smarter](/post/work-smart-vs-work-hard/).

 * **Can we change the scope?** Is there room to decrease the scope?
 Doing less while delivering the same results?
 Could we deliver some iteration of a feature